 - Available and qualified to begin work by June 10 of the year for which you are applying

-- You must be a permanent resident or a U.S. citizen.
-Our program does not sponsor visas
+- Our program does not sponsor visas

 - Graduated from medical school within five years of application or have independent patient care experience within five years of application.
 Medical Schools must appear in one of the following directories:

 - Be eligible for a Minnesota Board of Medical Practice license